fmterrorf/fmterrorf.github.io/content/posts/reusable-form-fields-with-ecto-embedded-schema.md

 </div>
 ```

 We used [inputs_for/2](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html#inputs_for/2) here to get the form for `:email_preferences`.
-Since it returns a list, we need to loop using list comprehension, but we're sure that there's always only 1 item in that list since we're using `embeds_one`.
+Since it returns a list, we need to loop using list comprehension.
+But there's always only 1 item in that list since we're using `embeds_one`.

 Now you can use `EmailPreferencesComponent.form_fields/1` anywhere you want as long as you pass the required `form` property